ReemaM/dentist-appointment-booking-bot/README.md

 This is a simple chatbot that can assist you in booking dentist appointments.
 Functionalities include greeting users in their timezone, simplified dental appointment booking and also introduces user to entities-regular expression pattern matching.

-## IBM Watson® Conversation
+## IBM Watson® Assistant
-IBM Watson® Conversation is a question-and-answer system that provides a dialog interaction between the conversation system and users.
+IBM Watson® Assistant is a question-and-answer system that provides a dialog interaction between the conversation system and users.
 This style of interaction is commonly called a chatbot

 Now, let's build the conversation!

-## Task 1: Login to your IBM Cloud account & create Conversation service
+## Task 1: Login to your IBM Cloud account & create Assistant service

 1. Login to your IBM Cloud account, if you don't have one already you can [singup here](https://ibm.biz/BdZift).
 2. Open the Catalog, click on **Watson** to refine search.
-3. Scroll down and click on **Conversation** service.
+3. Scroll down and click on **Assistant** service.
 4. Click on **Create** to create an instance of the service.
 Make sure you choose an **organization** and **space**.
 5. Click on **Launch tool** to open the tool.